 5. Entering into Mediation or Settlement

-Sometimes, the couple can voluntarily resolve all their issues through mediation or settlement.
+Sometimes, the couple can voluntarily resolve some or all of their issues through mediation or settlement.
 Some states require that divorcing couples go through this process.
+During mediation, the couples and their attorneys will negotiate the terms of the divorce.
+These mediation meetings may be seen as settlement conferences.

 6. Obtaining Court Approval for Any Settlement Agreement

-If the judge approves the agreement, he or she gives the couple a divorce decree that shows what they agreed to.
-If he or she does not approve it, or if the couple does not reach an agreement, the case will go to trial.
+If the judge approves the agreement, and the settlement agreement is uncontested, the judge signs the couple a divorce decree that shows what they agreed to.
+The couple is then legally divorced.
+If any of the issues are contested, or the judge does not approve the marital settlement agreement, the next step is for the divorce case to go to trial.
+A trial date will be set by the court clerk.

 7. Proceeding to a Divorce Trial

-At trial, attorneys present evidence and arguments for each side, and the judge decides the unresolved issues, including child custody and visitation, child and spousal support, and property division.
+At trial, evidence and arguments are presented by each side, and the judge decides on any unresolved issues, including child custody and visitation, child and spousal support, and property division.
 Once the judge has reached his or her decision, the judge grants the divorce.
+They will sign the divorce papers and enter a final judgment for the couple.
+This will legally close the divorce proceedings and result in the dissolution of marriage.
+The divorce is complete.

 8. Appealing the Judge's Decision

 Either or both spouses can appeal a judge's decision to a higher court.
 But it's unusual for an appeals court to overturn a judge's decision.
 Also, remember that settlements usually cannot be appealed if both spouses agree to their terms.
-However, after trial, if there is something that needs to change, you may be able to modify the divorce decree.
+However, after trial, if there is something that needs to change, such as the child custody arrangement, you may be able to modify the divorce decree.

 A Divorce Timeline: Wrap-Up